A shrimp tank is something every aquarist should have. These little guys are awesome.

 Plants also add aesthetic beauty to your shrimp tank, especially if the shrimp tank is aquascaped.

-However, if you plan to breed shrimp on a larger scale, having lots of plants in the tank will make it difficult to see and cull your shrimp colony.
+However, if you plan to breed shrimp on a larger scale, having lots of plants in the tank will make it difficult to see and cull (remove the less colorful ones) your shrimp colony.

 An unplanted shrimp tank has the advantage of being able to quickly see and catch your shrimp.